JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 6. For every sensor that is plugged onto the Air Quality Device initially, there may be a start up time for initial calibration.
 According to a study in Tokyo, most portable gas sensors have a start-up time of 30s [10].
 After a survey observing the full start-up time range, the sensors selected within the analysis section have a max time of 1 hour.
 Therefore, all sensors shall have a wait/warm-up time less than 2 hours before data acquisition.

 7. According to the ANSI/ASHRAE Standard 62.1-2016: Ventilation for Acceptable Indoor Air Quality [2], indoor CO2 concentrations no greater than 700 parts per million (ppm) above outdoor CO2 concentrations will satisfy a substantial majority (about 80%) of occupants.
 Sensors used for this device shall comply with their pollutant concentration with this standard for indoor/outdoor use.
 The NAAQS has revised measurement standards for the main pollutants in America.
-Resolution for each analog sensor must be at most 0.15 ppm or less, and for digital sensors, a max resolution of 0.1 ppm or less shall be used.
+Resolution for each sensor must be at most a max resolution of 0.2 ppm or less shall be used.
 The ranges are as follows [14]:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● PM 10 - 150 - 350 μg/m3 (micrograms per cubic meter of air.
+Resolution not found

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● PM 2.5 - From 12 - 200 μg/m3.
+Resolution not found

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● NO2 - From 53 - 100 ppb (parts per billion).
+Resolution not found

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● O3 - From 0.07 - 0.115 ppm.
+Resolution not found

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● SO2 - From 0.5 - 2 ppm.
+0.001 ppm - 0.15 ppm resolution

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ● CH4 (Methane) - From 2 - 90 ppm [15].
+Resolution not found

 ## BUILDABLES OF THE SUBSYSTEM